Health and Safety Excellence program: Topic requirements

 Summary:

-- monitoring – checking, supervising, observing and maintaining records of those activities
+• monitoring – which means checking, supervising, observing and maintaining records of those activities

-- analysis – process of examining data to look for patterns and trends, and then draw conclusions from the data
+• analysis – which means looking for patterns and trends, and then draw conclusions

 Requirements:

-Your business will establish, implement, monitor and maintain a procedure to regularly monitor, measure and analyze that the intended outcomes of the system have been achieved.
+Your business will establish, implement, monitor and maintain a written standard to regularly monitor, measure and analyze that the intended outcomes of the system have been achieved.

-- provide for the monitoring of the extent to which the organization's health and safety policy and objectives are being met, as well as conform to the occupational health and safety management system
+• provide for the monitoring of the extent to which the organization's health and safety policy and objectives are being met, as well as conform to the health and safety management system

 Examples of what could be monitored and measured could include, but are not limited to: